Geographe Marine Research Ltd’s was founded in 2021 and was developed for the following objectives:

-- To understand the global importance of the Cape Naturaliste area with respect to cetaceans (whales, dolphins) and pinnipeds (e.g., fur seals).
+- To understand the global importance of the Cape Naturaliste area for cetaceans (whales, dolphins) and pinnipeds (e.g., fur seals)and connect the knowledge beyond the Geographe/Cape Naturaliste area.

 - Develop GMR into a structured organization capable of growth, and continue to deliver projects, attract volunteers and funds.